Skip to main content

 If you desire to be a guide, friend, and leader to students, then a role as a resident director could be perfect for you!

-Associate Dean of Diversity – Cokiesha Bailey Robinson
+Associate Dean of Mentoring and Cross-Cultural Engagement – Cokiesha Bailey Robinson

-When choosing from careers in higher education, an associate dean of diversity is a unique opportunity to consider!
-An associate dean of diversity is someone who deeply cares about all students and advocates for students in various walks of life.
-This individual should reflect a biblical lens as they build up leaders, establish goals, and communicate with campus departments to see campus life thrive.
-Cokiesha Bailey Robinson, associate dean of diversity, equity and inclusion at Grace, knows that her role is vital and makes sure to pursue her students every day.
+When looking into a master of higher education, an associate dean of mentoring and cross-cultural engagement is a unique career opportunity to consider!
+This career requires someone who deeply cares about all students and advocates for students in various walks of life.
+The individual should reflect a biblical lens as they build up leaders, establish goals, and communicate with campus departments to see campus life thrive.
+Cokiesha Bailey Robinson, Associate Dean of Mentoring and Cross-Cultural Engagement at Grace, knows her role is vital and makes sure to check in on her students every day.

-To be successful in this role, an associate dean of diversity should possess strong communication, leadership, and administrative skills.
-If you are considering this field, you should be collaborative and possess a strong sense of cultural intelligence and sensitivity.
+To be successful in this role, an associate dean of mentoring and cross-cultural engagement should possess strong communication, leadership, organizational, and administrative skills.
+The work involves mentoring, programming, strategic planning, conflict resolution, budget management, and leading student teams, all while maintaining an inclusive mindset.
+If you are considering this field, you should be collaborative, possess strong cultural intelligence and sensitivity, and have a heart for marginalized and underrepresented students.

-A master’s in higher education degree will help you prepare educationally and socially to be marketable in any field and will help you lead with a faith-based lens to promote excellence, community, learning, serving, leadership, biblical justice, diversity, equity, and inclusion.
+A master’s degree in higher education will help you prepare educationally and socially to be marketable in any field and will help you lead with a faith-based lens to promote becoming, belonging, and beholding.
+It can also provide a foundational understanding of student development, institutional management, inclusive environments, mentoring program development, and the diverse needs of today’s student populations.

-If you have a desire to see every student find a place on campus, then this role could be a great fit for you!
+If you want to see every student find a place on campus, this role could be a great fit for you!

 Career Success Coordinator – Jaclyn Forshtay